tiprankstipranks

 Debt & Financing - Risk 1

-As a result of the discontinuation of new FFELP loan originations in 2010, the existing FFELP loan portfolios in our AGM segment will continue to decline over time.
+As a result of the discontinuation of new FFELP loan originations in 2010, our existing FFELP loan portfolio will continue to decline over time.

 New loan originations under the FFEL Program were discontinued in 2010, and all subsequent federal student loan originations must be made under the Federal Direct Loan Program.
 Although this did not alter or affect the terms and conditions of existing FFELP loans, interest income related to existing FFELP loans will decline over time as existing FFELP loans are paid down, refinanced, or repaid by guaranty agencies after default.
-We believe that in the short term we will not be able to invest the excess cash generated from our AGM segment's FFELP loan portfolio into assets that immediately generate the rates of return historically realized from that portfolio.
 If we are unable to grow or develop new revenue streams, our consolidated revenue and operating margin will decrease as a result of the decline in FFELP loan volume outstanding.
+As of December 31, 2025, the amount of goodwill allocated to the FFELP portfolio reporting unit, part of the AGM operating segment, was $41.9 million.
+As a result of the FFELP portfolio declining over time, goodwill impairment will be triggered for the AGM operating segment due to the passage of time and depletion of projected cash flows.

 Debt & Financing - Risk 2